 The hold position markings associated with Runway 13-31 at Dallas Executive Airport are currently set at 250 feet from the runway centerline, which meet FAA standards.
-Since the runway is served by approach category D aircraft, the 250 foot separation must be increased by one foot for each 100 feet above sea level.
-As a result, the hold lines should be set at 256 feet from the Runway 13-31 centerline.
 The hold lines serving Runway 17-35 are located 200 feet from the runway centerline which also meet existing FAA standards for this runway.
 In the event that the runway transitions to ARC C/D-II, the hold lines would need to be relocated to 250 feet from the runway centerline.
 A summary of the airside facilities previously discussed is presented on Exhibit 3E.